Kushim-Jiang/mongfontbuilder/README.md

 - **Documentation and data files** that clarify the encoding and shaping rules required for a font to be compatible with the Unicode Standard and China’s national standard GB/T 25914-2023.
   - Stabilized versions of the documentation will be published as revisions of [UTN \#57, Encoding and Shaping of the Mongolian Script](https://www.unicode.org/notes/tn57/) (the **Mongolian UTN**).
 - **Tooling**, as a Python package `mongfontbuilder`, that helps font designers and developers produce a standard-compatible Mongolian script font, as clarified by the documentation.
-  - It also acts the reference implementation of the Mongolian UTN.
+  - It also acts as the reference implementation of the Mongolian UTN.
+- **Templates** for generating fonts in Glyphs app from the tooling’s output.
-- **Tests** for validating fonts produced by the tooling.
+- **Tests** for validating fonts produced by the tooling across multiple Mongolian writing systems (Hudum, Sibe, Manchu).

 ## Documentation and data files